sumitasok/sumitasok.github.io/blog/start-stop-aws-rds-with-cloudwatch-apigateway.md

 ## Create IAM role for Lambda

-What we need to is to cretae a new Role.
-So will will have to keep the page idle there an move on to another browser tab.
+What we need to is to create a new Role.
+So we will have to keep the page idle there and move on to another browser tab.
 Again Load AWS Console here.

 This time Choose `IAM - Identity and Access Management` You dont have to choose a region as IAM is Globally available service.

-Identify and Access Management - takes care of restricting people and processes to services there are authorised to access and execute.
+Identify and Access Management - takes care of restricting people and processes to services they are authorised to access and execute.
 As the name pretty much summerises.

 ![IAM](./start-stop-rds/iam-01.png)